DM1122/LLMSat/README.md

 1. Copy `.env.example` to new file `.env` and populate keys
 1. Run tests to verify setup

+## KSP Setup
+1. Start with a fresh install
+1. Install Realism Overhaul and its dependencies through CKAN
+1. Install:
+    KRPC
+    KRPC-Mechjeb
+    Parallax (for nice planet textures)

 # Test
 To run tests:
 ```